 Due to the success of the first game, Telltale Games released a Second Season with plans for 4 additional chapters in winter 2013.

 Survival Instinct (PC, PS3, Xbox360, Wii U)

-Activision announced a first person shooter based on the television series, which is being developed by Terminal Reality.
-It is scheduled to be released in 2013.
+Activision announced a first person shooter based on the television series, and developed by Terminal Reality.
+It was released March 19, 2013.
 The game will act as a Prequel to the TV Series, focusing on Daryl and Merle.

 The Walking Dead: Rise of the Governor

 The first novel written by Robert Kirkman and Jay Bonansinga.
 The novel is a spin-off of Kirkman's comicbook series and explores the back-story of The Governor.

 The second novel written by Robert Kirkman and Jay Bonansinga.
 This story outlines the back-story of Lilly before arriving at Woodbury.